Tilleke & Gibbins

 What are the key data protection principles in this jurisdiction?:

-Personal data is data that identifies a living individual.
+Personal data is data that identifies an individual.

 Personal data must be kept securely.